 $1.46 billion has been announced to fund the first phase of Australia’s largest cultural infrastructure project.

-Melbourne Arts Precinct already has one of the highest concentrations of arts, cultural and creative organisations anywhere in the world – and presents up to 3000 performances and exhibitions each year.
+Situated in Southbank, the Melbourne Arts Precinct already has one of the highest concentrations of arts, cultural and creative organisations anywhere in the world – and presents up to 3000 performances and exhibitions in a typical year.

-It’s home to the most visited art gallery and busiest performing arts centre in the country, the best arts education and training institutions, art galleries, theatres, music venues, studios, creative co-working spaces and more.
+It’s home to the most visited art gallery and busiest performing arts centre in the country, the best arts education and training institutions, iconic architecture, galleries, theatres, music venues, studios, creative co-working spaces and more.

 However, most of this activity happens behind closed doors, the precinct is disjointed and difficult to navigate, there is limited outdoor public space, and our major cultural institutions are bursting at the seams.

 The largest ever cultural infrastructure project in Australia, the multi-faceted Melbourne Arts Precinct Transformation will be delivered over two phases:

 - A unique new 18,000 square metre immersive public garden in the heart of the precinct, including space for outdoor art and performances

 - NGV Contemporary, a new gallery dedicated to contemporary art and design – set to be the largest of its kind in Australia

 - New connections and improved access into and through the precinct